-Public Accounts and Estimates Committee (PAEC) Report 102, recommendation 70 requested more detailed disclosure of other operating expenses.
+Public Accounts and Estimates Committee (PAEC) Report on the 2011-12 Budget Estimates - Part three, recommendation 70 requested more detailed disclosure of other operating expenses.
 The illustrative disclosures include the more common items required to be disclosed by other AAS.